alexkernphysiker/WASA-RawAnalysis/README.md

 Required software
 =================

+Framework for calulations
     ROOT

-framework for calulations
+Library for Monte Carlo simulation of reaction products.
+Uses ROOT.
     Pluto

-library for Monte Carlo simulation of reaction products.
+Software for Monte Carlo simulation of registration of previously simulated particles by WASA detector.
+Uses ROOT and Pluto.
+    WMC

+Framework for data preselection (both WMC-generated and obtained from the measurements).
 Uses ROOT.

-    WMC
-software for Monte Carlo simulation of registration of previously simulated particles by WASA detector.
-Uses ROOT and Pluto.

     RootSorter

-framework for data preselection (both WMC-generated and obtained from the measurements).
-Uses ROOT.
+Pluto-less simulation algorithms show debug information in the plots that are created by this software
     gnuplot
-pluto-less simulation algorithms show debug information in the plots that are created by this software

 Needed environment variables
 ============================
+path where ROOT is installed
     ROOTSYS

-path where ROOT is installed
+path where WMC is installed
     WASA_ROOT

-path where WMC is installed
+path where RootSorter is installed
     ROOTSORTERSYS

-path where RootSorter is installed
+path where resulting files after running simulations are stored
     PLUTO_OUTPUT

-path where pluto files are stored
+path where data from experiment are located
     RUNS_DATA

-path where data from experiment are located
+path where the resulting data after running WMC are stored.
     WMC_DATA

-path where data from WMC are located.
-These data are analysed further by preselection algorithm.
+path to store raw analysis results
     WASA_OUTPUT_DATA
-path to store raw analysis results

 Compiling